top of page

 Realistas de Madrid was inaugurated in 2016, a show organized by the Thyssen-Bornemisza Museum in Madrid that has revived the interest in the work of the group of friends and colleagues who since the fifties of the last century have dedicated themselves to figurative art: Esperanza Parada , Amalia Avia, Julio and Francisco López, Isabel Quintanilla, María Moreno and Antonio López.

-Taller Pamplona 2003 -Mezquita - Aquerr
+Pamplona Workshop 2003 - Mosque - Aquerr

 2020